-Second, Rule 507(e) currently states that an appeal to the Board from a decision of the Exchange regarding an SQT, RSQT, or RSQTO13 application may be requested by a member or member organization; and that such appeal shall be heard by a special committee of the Board composed of three (3) Directors, at least one of whom will be Independent.
-In light of and commensurate with the first proposed Rule 507 change regarding the Board, the Exchange proposes to state that any appeal from a decision pursuant to Rule 507 may be heard by the Board or a panel appointed by the Board ("Board Panel") composed of three (3) members not materially involved in the Exchange decision appealed from;14 and that, as now, there shall be no appeal to the Board from a
+Second, Rule 507(e) currently states that an appeal to the Board from a decision of the Exchange regarding an SQT, RSQT, or RSQTO13 application may be requested by a member or member organization; and that such appeal shall be heard by a special committee of the Directors composed of three (3) Directors at least one of whom will be Independent.
+In light of and commensurate with the first proposed Rule 507 change regarding Board/designee, the Exchange proposes to state that any appeal from a decision pursuant to Rule 507 shall be heard by a special committee of the Board/designee composed of three (3) members; and that, as now, there shall be no appeal to the Board/designee from any decision of the special committee.